Group action

-In mathematics, a group action on a space is a group homomorphism of a given group into the group of transformations of the space.
-Similarly, a group action on a mathematical structure is a group homomorphism of a group into the automorphism group of the structure.
-It is said that the group acts on the space or structure.
+In mathematics, a group action of a group $G$ on a set $S$ is a group homomorphism from $G$ to some group (under function composition) of functions from $S$ to itself.
+It is said that $G$ acts on $S$.

+Many sets of transformations form a group under function composition; for example, the rotations around a point in the plane.
+It is often useful to consider the group as an abstract group, and to say that one has a group action of the abstract group that consists of performing the transformations of the group of transformations.
+The reason for distinguishing the group from the transformations is that, generally, a group of transformations of a structure acts also on various related structures; for example, the above rotation group also acts on triangles by transforming triangles into triangles.

 If a group acts on a structure, it will usually also act on objects built from that structure.
-For example, the group of Euclidean isometries acts on Euclidean space and also on the figures drawn in it.
-For example, it acts on the set of all triangles.
+For example, the group of Euclidean isometries acts on Euclidean space and also on the figures drawn in it; in particular, it acts on the set of all triangles.
 Similarly, the group of symmetries of a polyhedron acts on the vertices, the edges, and the faces of the polyhedron.